zwubs/betamine/README.md

 Also, this project is mostly just for fun, so I have no dates planned for features.
 But, Here's a small breakdown of some of the things that are on my mind for the future:

-- Figure Out How The Heck OTP Works (Parallelization)
+- Figure Out How The Heck OTP Works (Concurrency)
 - Chat Support
 - Multiplayer Support
 - Compression